Empirical Analysis of the Model-Free Valuation Approach: Hedging Gaps, Conservatism, and Trading Opportunities: Introduction

 \section{Introduction}

+{ Robust and model-free pricing approaches date back at least to the seminal work by Hobson (\cite{hobson1998robust}) who showed that lookback and related path-dependent options admit tight, model-independent price bounds and explicit super-replicating strategies based solely on observed call prices and the martingale property, without assuming any specific asset dynamics.} { More than a decade later, \cite{cox2011robust2} and \cite{cox2011robust} established model-free upper and lower bounds on the arbitrage-free price of different types of barrier options purely from observed vanilla option prices by constructing explicit super- and sub-hedging strategies and showing these bounds are tight via Skorokhod embedding techniques, all without assuming a specific probabilistic model for the underlying asset’s dynamics.}

+{ Based on \cite{cox2011robust}, in \cite{obloj2010robust} the authors analyzed how robust hedging strategies for digital double barrier options perform compared to traditional model-specific hedges (such as delta or delta/vega hedging).
+They find that under model uncertainty and transaction costs, robust hedges often achieve similar or better risk-adjusted performance and lower downside risk than classical methods across a range of market scenarios, albeit evaluated in hypothetical model-based forward markets.}

-Building on the foundational works \cite{beiglbock2013model, beiglbock2016problem, henry2016explicit}, which establish the connection between solutions of the martingale optimal transport problem, model-free price bounds for financial derivatives and associated hedging strategies, the literature on model-free approaches and their application to derivative valuation has grown rapidly and still continues to grow.
+{ In the 2010s, extending the above mentioned pathwise and Skorokhod-based pricing approaches, the literature on model-free derivative valuation developed rapidly.
+Building} on the foundational works \cite{beiglbock2013model, beiglbock2016problem, henry2016explicit}, which establish the connection between solutions of the martingale optimal transport problem, model-free price bounds for financial derivatives and associated hedging strategies, the literature on model-free approaches and their application to derivative valuation has grown rapidly and still continues to grow.
 See, for instance, \cite{ansari2024improved, cheridito2017duality, chiu2023model, davis2016model, dolinsky2014martingale, de2020bounds, fahim2016model, hobson2012robust, hobson2015robust, eckstein2021robust, lux2017improved}, among many others.
 Using only available market data of liquidly traded put- and call options, the aforementioned model-free approaches compute price bounds for less liquidly traded (so called exotic) options solely under the paradigm of no arbitrage and of consistency with observed liquid option prices but, importantly, without using any assumptions on the stochastic dynamics of the underlying assets.
 The resultant price bounds are then calculated as extreme prices among all calibrated arbitrage-free models, and therefore can be understood to be model-free and to respect the so called \emph{Knightian uncertainty} (\cite{knight1921risk}), i.e., the unquantifiable risk of having chosen a wrong model.

 While appealing from a risk management perspective, not imposing model assumptions theoretically comes at the application-prohibitive cost of resultant model-free price bounds by construction being larger than the price in any calibrated model that is also consistent with liquid option prices and arbitrage-free, making the approach less appealing from a practitioner's perspective, see also the discussions in \cite{eckstein2021martingale,lutkebohmert2019tightening,dolinsky2018super}.